Anomalous bunching of nearly indistinguishable bosons: Minimization of the bunching probability

-As before, to determine the specific type of perturbation that minimizes the bunching of the indistinguishable state, we will seek a lower bound of $P_{n}(\Tilde{S})$ and demonstrate that this bound is reached.
-To achieve this, we will analyze the following term
+In order to determine the specific perturbation that minimizes the bunching probability near the state of indistinguishable photons, we look for a lower bound of $P_{n}(\Tilde{S})$ and demonstrate that this bound is reached.
+To achieve this, we start from Eq. \eqref{eq:before_upper_bound}, namely